 My last year at Pitt, I spearheaded a for-students-by-students nonfiction MFA survival guide.
 We gathered tips on how to land paid and volunteer gigs in academia, publishing, and freelance writing; finish our degrees with as little debt as possible; and apply for arts funding opportunities in the long haul.
 The resulting mammoth tome was a hit—it took a lot of the mystery out of establishing ourselves as writers and teachers.
 Current students continue to update and expand on the document, and it gets better every year.

-Elaine is an associate editor of Pitt Med
+Elaine is senior editor of Pitt Med.

 I started the MFA in creative nonfiction program not knowing very much about the history or conventions of the genre.
 Through intensive readings classes, we read the CNF canon and dissected essays, articles, and book-length works through a writer's eye, like examining structure, voice, language, and reporting skills.
 I also enjoyed spirited discussions among students and faculty about the ethics of creative nonfiction, such as recreating scenes and quotes, time compression, etc. My classmates at Pitt were supportive, challenging, and always helpful, and the MFA public reading series helped form a solid writers' community.
 Also, the strict manuscript requirements and deadlines forced me to write more—and write better—than I would have in any other program.
 A chapter from the manuscript I wrote for workshop was later published in Marie Claire, and the entire manuscript turned into a book deal with St. Martin's Press.